Skip to main content

 Kathryn Albertson Park

 Take the Vista Avenue Exit off I-84.
 Proceed north on Vista Avenue to Capitol Boulevard.
-Follow Capitol Boulevard to Battery Street, the first intersection north of the BSU campus.
+Follow Capitol Boulevard to Battery Street, the first intersection north of the Boise State campus.
 Turn west on Battery Street (becomes River Street after one block) to Americana Blvd.
 Turn south on Americana Blvd.
 Go one-half mile to Kathryn Albertson Park

 ABOUT KATHRYN ALBERTSON PARK